nswdpc/silverstripe-okta-boilerplate/docs/en/002_oauth_login.md

 # Create an Okta Oauth2 client

 Client creation is handled by the `bigfork/silverstripe-oauth-login` module.
-See [config.yml](../../_config/config.yml) for an example configuration.
+See [oauth-login.yml](../../_config/oauth-login.yml) for an example configuration.

-You can override this in your own project to provide clientId, clientSecret, scopes and other values.
+## Authenticator

-See [oauth-login.yml](../../_config/oauth-login.yml) for the base configuration.
+The module configures and provides an extension to the OAuth authenticator.
+This authenticator provides a logout handler.

 ## Required configuration values